dmitrypek/P3DFFT_Documentation/docs/source/p3dfft++_c_reference.rst

         :header: "Argument", "Description"
         :widths: auto

-        "*In*, *Out*", "Pointers to input and output arrays, assumed to be the local portion of the 3D grid array stored contiguously in memory, consistent with definition of ``Grid`` in planning stage."
+        "*In*, *Out*", "Pointers to input and output arrays, assumed to be the local portion of the 3D grid array stored contiguously in memory, consistent with definition of ``DataGrid`` in planning stage."
         "*idir*", "The dimension where derivative is to be taken in (this is logical dimension, NOT storage mapped).
 Valid values are ``0`` - ``2``."

 .. note::